AaronLeanage/CSGOConfigSync/README.md

 # Simple CS:GO Config Sync Utility - Windows Only

 This tool will enable you to sync your config automatically between CS:GO Accounts.
-To start, type in the account ID you want all accounts to sync with (your existing config).
+To start, type in the account ID  you want all accounts to sync with (your existing config) to `origAccID.txt`.
 To add a new account, simply run the utility.

 ## Requirements